 - ADA Manten Stone (The most desirable ADA stone available!)

 - TGM Blue Stone (An excellent budget choice- very cheap!)

 - ADA Ryuoh Stone

 - Fossilised Wood

-- Lava Rock (Another cheap option!)
+- Lava Rock (An inexpensive option)

 Like this article?
 Other articles by The Green Machine that might interest you are;